-Before we get too far into each category, let’s define what health information technology actually is.
-In the broadest sense, health information technology is simply the application of information technology to healthcare.
-HIT is another way to describe the comprehensive management of information among consumers, clinicians, government, quality entities and insurers.
+Before we dive in too far, let’s define what health information technology actually is.
+In the broadest sense, HIT is the application of information technology to healthcare.
+It’s another way to describe the comprehensive management of information among consumers, clinicians, government, quality entities and insurers.

-The 4 Smaller Categories of Healthcare Information Technology
+Four Subcategories of Healthcare Information Technology